LynetteGao/639-project/pages/reference.md

 Shashank Gupta.
 "Practical Use Cases of Facial Emotion Detection Using Artificial Intelligence", DZone AI, 2018.

+S. Li and W. Deng, "Deep Facial Expression Recognition: A Survey," in IEEE Transactions on Affective Computing, doi: 10.1109/TAFFC.2020.2981446.

 X. Zhang, J. Zou, K. He and J. Sun, "Accelerating Very Deep Convolutional Networks for Classification and Detection," in IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 38, no. 10, pp. 1943-1955, 1 Oct.
 2016, doi: 10.1109/TPAMI.2015.2502579.